Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Why Is This Important?

-The consequences of excessive alcohol use are severe in New Mexico.
-New Mexico's total alcohol-related death rate has ranked first, second, or third in the US since 1981; and 1st for the period 1997 through 2010 (the most recent year for which state comparison data are available).
-The negative consequences of excessive alcohol use in New Mexico are not limited to death but also include domestic violence, crime, poverty, and unemployment, as well as chronic liver disease, motor vehicle crash and other injuries, mental illness, and a variety of other medical problems.
+Alcohol is the fourth-leading preventable cause of death in the United States behind tobacco, poor diet and physical inactivity, and illegal drugs.
+The consequences of excessive alcohol use are severe in New Mexico where the state has had the highest alcohol-related death rate in the United States since 1997.
+The negative consequences of excessive alcohol use in New Mexico are not limited to death but also include domestic violence, crime, poverty, and unemployment, as well as chronic liver disease, motor vehicle crash and other injuries, some cancers, and a variety of other medical conditions.
 Nationally, one in ten deaths among working age adults (age 20-64) is attributable to alcohol.
-In New Mexico this ratio is one in six deaths.
+In New Mexico this ratio is twice as high at one in five deaths.

 Rio Arriba and McKinley counties have the highest rates of alcohol-related death, with rates more than twice the state rate and more than three times the national rate.
 Several other counties (Cibola, Mora, San Juan, San Miguel, Socorro, Taos, Sierra, Catron, Guadalupe, Quay, and Hidalgo) have a substantial burden (20 or more alcohol-related deaths per year) and rates over the state of New Mexico, and more than twice the U.S. rate.